 - Then, break it up into pieces into the large cup of the food processor and process until broken up and blended.

-- Then, add the flour, onion soup mix, arrowroot powder, and vegetable broth.
+- Then, add the vital wheat gluten, onion soup mix, arrowroot powder, and vegetable broth.

 - Blend the mixture, and a dough is formed.
 As a result, the dough will be somewhat elastically.

 Now it’s time to make the loaf, season it, and cook it, not once, but twice.
 In order to make sure the vegan turkey dough is completely blended, knead the dough on a flat, clean surface with your hands, forming a loaf.

 Once the vegan turkey loaf is formed into a loaf, roll in your favorite seasoning.
 For example, I chose to roll my vegan turkey in Everything Seasoning from Trader Joes, because I LOVE it!
 But feel free to choose your own seasoning or none if you are avoiding salt.

 - Preheat oven to 350 degrees

 - Wrap the vegan turkey in aluminum foil and seal on both ends, like a candy wrapper.